maikaisogawa/dashi-scale-hackathon/README.md

 i'm also building dashi to reduce the natural gap that exists for minorities due to traditional sourcing methods (network, access).

 note: this project was built for the Scale AI hackathon hosted at GitHub on April 20 (420 tokeitup), 2024

+# file descriptions

+this file is your weekly scraped deals that will be sent to Dashi for steeping.
+Dashi will review the deals and pick the ones that may be most relevant to your investment thesis.